Skip to content

 We use Doxygen to generate the documentation for the rtloader part of the Agent.

-To generate it (using the invoke rtloader.generate-doc command), you'll need to have Doxygen installed on your system and available in your $PATH.
+To generate it (using the inv rtloader.generate-doc command), you'll need to have Doxygen installed on your system and available in your $PATH.
 You can compile and install Doxygen from source with the instructions available here.
 Alternatively, you can use already-compiled Doxygen binaries from here.

 To get the dependency graphs, you may also need to install the dot executable from graphviz and add it to your $PATH.